REVENTOR-EU/brizy-theme/README.md

 - **No Bloat**: Only essential WordPress functionality, no unnecessary extras
 - **Clean Foundation**: Minimal CSS that doesn't interfere with Brizy elements
 - **Full Flexibility**: Complete creative freedom within Brizy
+- **REVENTOR Built**: Created by REVENTOR for the Brizy community, not affiliated with the official Brizy team

 ## ✨ Key Features